fc-io/react-for-beginners/README.md

 students.

-The content presented within assumes some familiarity with JavaScript, HTML and CSS but does not assume any familiarity with git or GitHub (yet here we are ;).
+The content presented within assumes some familiarity with JavaScript, HTML and CSS but does not assume any familiarity with node, npm, git or GitHub (yet here we are ;).